AA/PPS 02.02.10 - Credit by Examination

-* Students may retake an exam only after three months have elapsed since the previous attempt of the same exam.
-Certain credit examinations may have a limit in the number of attempts permitted.
-Contact TEMC for more information.
+Students may retake a CLEP exam only after three months have elapsed since the previous attempt of the same exam.
+Retake waiting periods for departmental credit by examination are determined by each department.
+Certain credit examinations may have a limit in the number of attempts permitted (contact TEMC for more information).

 Unsuccessful attempts to earn credit by examination will not be recorded on the transcript or other official records, except as needed to record the number and date of test attempts.